 Failed – 0 😥

 If you score a zero, that means you failed to meet any of the requirements of the TOK exhibition.
 It means that your TOK exhibition was below satisfactory.
 It might also man that you didn’t submit the assignment at all or you didn’t meet any standards.
-It can also mean that the answer you provided did not answer any of the prompts that were given.
+It can also mean that the answer you provided did not answer any of the IA prompts that were given.

 Rudimentary- 1 to 2 😶

 This means that while you have identified the three TOK exhibition objects, you haven’t identified the real world context behind these.
 You might even score 1 or 2 if you present generic images instead of real world objects.
-The link between the prompts and images can also be weak here.
+The link between the selected prompts and images can also be weak here.

 From what the student writes, it might be evident that they have not been able to form their argument well, which is the main reason for the problem.
 The commentary might also be lacking description in certain areas this way.